Skip to content

 }

-// returns the data used to calculate the tax
+// returns data for tax calculation

 public function getTaxAdminData(): TaxAdminData {